A Dissipatively Stabilized Mott Insulator of Photons: Readout of the Bose-Hubbard Lattice

+Moving forward, it will be essential to explore states with stronger number fluctuations, where $J/U$ is larger.
+To ensure that this does not induce large readout errors, we could take several approaches (possibly a combination of them): (1) tunable couplers~\cite{lu2017universal,roushan2017spectral}, which allow the tunneling to be turned off completely during the detuning sweeps and the readout, eliminating the population transfers.
+(2) RF flux modulation on the measured qubit to create an instantaneously detuning of the qubit (modulate at frequency difference of lattice location and the readout location) without the need to ramp through the intermediate Landau-Zener crossings.
+(3) faster flux biasing, to be able to detune the lattice sites more rapidly and reduce any residual Landau Zener transfers.

-By using near-quantum limited amplifiers to achieve fast high-fidelity single shot readout, we can detune the measured qubit up in frequency by only $\sim |U|/2$ during readout.
+With the current device and detuning method, improvement is possible by using near-quantum limited amplifiers~\cite{Macklin2015} to achieve high-fidelity single shot readout, so that we can detune the measured qubit up in frequency by only $\sim |U|/2$ during readout.
 This avoids the crossing between the $n=2$ of the measured site and $n=1$ of its neighbor, which is where the majority of the population transfer happens.
-This approach is problematic in the current setup because with a relatively small detuning of $U/2$ the measured qubit state frequencies are dependent on its neighbors' state which changes the average readout signal significantly.
-Thus the calibration signals measured when the neighbors are all empty can not be used to properly extract the on-site occupancies of a generic state in the lattice.
+Without single shot readout, at a relatively small neighbor detuning of $U/2$ the measured qubit state frequencies are dependent on its neighbors' state which changes the average readout signal significantly.
+Thus the calibration signals measured when the neighbors are all empty (what we do currently) can not be used to properly extract the on-site occupancies of a generic state in the lattice.

-\section{Qubit and Bose-Hubbard lattice characterization}
+\section{Qubit and Bose-Hubbard Lattice Characterization}

-\subsection{Qubit Coherences}
+\subsection{Qubit coherences}

 In Table.~\ref{tab:SI_coherences} we list measured relaxation times $T_1$, dephasing times $T_2^*$, and the corresponding decoherence rates for all lattice sites (transmon qubits).
-Sites $Q_2$ to $Q_8$ are measured near the nominal lattice freq of $\sim 4.7$\,GHz; while $Q_1$ is measured at $\sim 5.3$\,GHz to avoid being Purcell limited by the reservoir linewidth.
+Sites $Q_2$ to $Q_8$ are measured near the nominal lattice frequency of $\sim 4.7$\,GHz; while $Q_1$ is measured at $\sim 5.3$\,GHz to avoid being Purcell limited by the reservoir linewidth.
 For $T_1$, values in parenthesis indicate standard deviations of 10 measurements taken over one day.
-The dephasing times $T_2^*$ are limited by flux noise from the external flux bias sources, especially the AWGs that produces the fast flux bias pulses.
+The dephasing times $T_2^*$ are limited by flux noise from the external flux bias sources, especially the AWGs that produce the fast flux pulses.
 We measure $T_2^* \approx 2-4\,\mu$s for $Q_1 - Q_7$, depending on the output amplitude of the these AWGs. $Q_8$ does not have a direct on-chip flux line, thus has a longer $T_2^*$.
+We expect quieter biasing electronics and additional filtering to reduce the dephasing rates in our device.

-\subsection{Bose-Hubbard Parameters}
+\subsection{Bose-Hubbard parameters}